 If you use our Constant Contact coupon code, then you can also get 20% off by purchasing upfront.

 After creating an account, you can visit the Constant Contact dashboard to create a contact list.

-Next, a popup window will appear where you’ll need to enter a name for your list.
+Next, a popup window will appear where you will need to enter a name for your list.

 Simply click the ‘Save’ button after entering a name.